jrachelr/concerto/docs/ghi.md

 ## Login/Accounts Page

-This is the page the user will see when attempting to sign into their account
+This is the page the user will see when attempting to sign into their account, as well as their own account details upon successfully logging in.

 ![Login/Account Info Page](readme_images/Login_Account.png)